KannonZenetism/zenetism-field-physics/zenetism/MP03-ethics-and-soul-ch5-6.5.md

 - Wanderers
 - Spiritual inertia

-Such souls linger in **partial coherence**—
+Such souls linger in **partial coherence** —
 neither fully embodied,
-nor fully reintegrated—
+nor fully reintegrated —
 sustained by structural resonance,
 until that resonance either collapses
 or completes its arc.